cheeyim/wwckl-learn-coding/README.md

 - [Irina Lipovaya] (https://github.com/irinalipovaya)
 - [Ping] (https://github.com/pynkvalerian)

+## The BIG Picture
+There are tonnes of stuff to learn in the coding and computer science world.
+It is growing as we prepare this guide.
+So, we will try to give you a bird's eye view of what we are trying to cover through this incredibly clever illustrated Venn Diagram by [Jan Schaumann] (https://twitter.com/jschauma/status/708428158018723840).
+We have highlighted what we want to cover in red.

+![WWCKL Self Starter Venn Diagram] (https://github.com/cheeyim/wwckl-learn-coding/blob/master/images/wwckl-self-starter.png)

 ## Suggested Material
 ### Objective: Create a To-Do List application at the end of this course.
 < Content here >